Sexuality and Singleness: Godly Answers in a Confusing World

 In another excellent article, “God Gives the Best Sex,” Dan Wilson explains that God’s grace for the unmarried is the key to true joy as well as living out a godly sexuality.
 Because the idea of sexuality is often equated with sexual activity, those of us who are unmarried often miss the rich blessings God can pour out upon us as sons and daughters and as sexual beings.
-Godly unmarried sexuality is more than a call to abstain from sexual activity.
+Godly sexuality and singleness is more than a call to abstain from sexual activity.
 Christ offers treasures to all who seek to live in a way that is pleasing to God as image bearers who are also sexual beings, including the unmarried.

 Let us consider godly unmarried sexuality with three questions: What is it?
 How do we live it out?
 Why would we want to live it out?

-WHAT is godly unmarried sexuality?
+WHAT is godly sexuality and singleness?

 When it comes to discussions of sexuality, singles (from the never-married teen, to the senior-something single-again, and all those in-between) are often counseled in these sorts of ways: “Don’t!
 Be pure!
 Wait!
 Hands off!”
 “Guard your heart!”
 “It’s really not that great anyway!”
 “It’s great, but it’s not for you, unless you’re ‘burning’…then get married!”